lindsaysteinbach/cssi-prework-jquery-events-cssi-prework-2016/README.md

 });
 ```

-In this case, "eventname" - could be "click" as before, or it could be any of the events listed in the jQuery Documentation (linked in the Resources section below).
-With the `on` function, we can include more than one eventname.
+Here, "eventname" - could be "click" as before, or it could be any of the events listed in the jQuery Documentation (linked in the Resources section below).

+With the `on` function, we can include more than one event to respond to.
 ```js
 $('p').on("dblclick keypress", function(){})`.
 ```

 Broadly `.click(action)`is just a shortcut for `.on("click", action)`.

 Now that we understand the syntax, let's look at the two main components of event handlers.
 The event (what the user does) and the handler (how the browser responds).

 ##Events - What The Browser Listens For
-Facbook pages don't just randomly play videos or arbitrarily show pop-up windows with how many people have liked your posts.
-These pages wait for a certain event from the user to trigger and response.
-In this section, we'll expose some common events.
+Facebook pages don't just randomly play videos or arbitrarily show pop-up windows listing the people who have liked your posts.
+These pages wait for a certain event from the user to trigger a response.
+In this section, we'll expose some of those common events that a browser might be waiting for.

 ### Responding to the User's Mouse
 Mouse events include click, dblClick, mousemove, mouseover, and mouseout.
 The code below will show an alert when the user's mouse enters into the element with the id mousetrap and another alert when the mouse leaves.